 Tim Ferris has long recommended a low-information diet – see How to Stop Checking Email on Evenings and Weekends, for instance.
 Isn’t it funny that we’d need a how-to article for how not to do something?
 But we do.

-On my first no-media Friday, I didn’t check in to Bullish to see that my column had gone up – the lovely Gloss editors are in charge of that.
-And I didn’t read comments – they’d be there later!
+On my first no-media Friday, I didn’t check in to Bullish to see that my column had gone up – someone else was in charge of that.
+And I didn’t read social media mentions – they’d be there later!
 I kind of figured that I might miss a phone call if someone died, but seriously – they’d be dead later.
 (And really, what are the chances?)
 I am not needed to perform organ transplants.
 Everything can wait.
 When I did check email on Saturday, I discovered that two people had been disappointed by not receiving advice or permission from me when they wanted it.
 The fact that one day going by had closed the window of opportunity made it all the more clear to me that these people both should’ve asked earlier.
 I said, “Sorry, didn’t see this until now!” and they said, “No problem.”
 Maybe in the future, they’ll email in advance.

 Certainly it’s easier to tell friends and coworkers (and your boss) that you’re unreachable if 1) you’re hiking, 2) you’re on a service project in a nation that lacks the Internet, or 3) you’re writing a book (or recording an album, etc.) You can make up a lot of these things.
 A relative told me a story about the most popular vacation destinations for government employees.
 Since certain types of employees are required to keep their cell phones on, even on vacation, anywhere where there’s cell phone access, certain stretches of the Appalachian Trail and certain remote beaches are very attractive to our nation’s civil servants.